Maximum break: Deciding frames and tournament finals

-Hendry, John Higgins, Bingham, O'Sullivan, Murphy, Robertson, Judd Trump, Selby and Zhang Anda have made maximums in finals of tournaments.
+Hendry, John Higgins, Bingham, O'Sullivan, Murphy, Robertson, Judd Trump, Selby, Zhang Anda, and Un-Nooh have made maximums in finals of tournaments.
 Hendry has made three: the first at the 1997 Charity Challenge, the second at the 1999 British Open and the third at the 2001 Malta Grand Prix.
-Higgins at the 2003 LG Cup and at the 2012 Shanghai Masters, Bingham at the 2012 Wuxi Classic, O'Sullivan at the 2014 Welsh Open, Murphy at the 2014 Ruhr Open, Robertson at the 2015 UK Championship, Trump at the 2022 Turkish Masters and the 2022 Champion of Champions and Zhang at the 2023 International Championship.
+Higgins at the 2003 LG Cup and at the 2012 Shanghai Masters, Bingham at the 2012 Wuxi Classic, O'Sullivan at the 2014 Welsh Open, Murphy at the 2014 Ruhr Open, Robertson at the 2015 UK Championship, Trump at the 2022 Turkish Masters and the 2022 Champion of Champions, Zhang at the 2023 International Championship, and Un-Nooh at the 2026 World Open.
 Selby made a maximum in the 2023 World Championship final, becoming the first player to do so at that stage of the tournament.
 Selby's and Robertson's maximums are the only ones compiled in the finals of Triple Crown events.

 Fastest

-O'Sullivan's 147 break in the firstround match against Mick Price at the 1997 World Championship set the record for the fastest maximum in the history of the game.
+O'Sullivan's 147 break in the firstround match against Mick Price at the 1997 World Championship holds the record for the fastest maximum in the history of the game.
 For many years Guinness World Records recorded the time of the break at 5 minutes and 20 seconds.
 However an investigation undertaken by Deadspin in 2017 revealed that the time recorded by Guinness was incorrect because the timer was started too early on the BBC footage.
 Breaks are not officially timed in snooker and the official rules of snooker do not specify how they should be timed, instead leaving the timing to the discretion of the broadcaster.
 The only timing methodology World Snooker sanctions in its events is the one employed in shot clock events where timing for a player's shot begins when the balls have come to rest from his opponent's previous shot.
 Under this convention the break would have been timed at 5 minutes and 15 seconds.
 World Snooker has since suggested that a break starts when the player strikes the cueball for the first time in a break which would result in a time of 5 minutes and 8 seconds; this is the time that both World Snooker and Guinness World Records now officially acknowledge.